 After the Second World War, the Canadian federal government developed a newfound interest in what it termed the "welfare" of Inuit.
-The first systematic attempt to update demographic records for Inuit in the area occurred in 1946-7.33 Various programs were executed throughout the latter half of the twentieth century that allowed the government to exercise greater control over activities in the north, while also providing services that were considered essential for all Canadians.
+The first systematic attempt to update demographic records for Inuit in the area occurred in 1946-7.
+A number of programs were executed throughout the latter half of the twentieth century that allowed the government to exercise greater control over activities in the North, while also providing services that were considered essential for all Canadians.
 The most significant and far-reaching programs, in order of importance, were in the fields of education, housing, and health care.
 The dramatic impact of these programs on enticing people into the settlement can be seen in statistics concerning the number of people living in Arctic Bay and those coming to trade.
 In 1961, 183 Tununirusirmiut were associated with Arctic Bay.
-Of these, only 44 (24%) were living in the settlement; the rest (76%) were only coming to trade.
-In 1967, these figures had completely reversed so that three-quarters of Tununirusirmiut were living in the settlement.34
+Of these, only 44 (24%) were living in the settlement; the rest (76%) were only coming in to trade.
+In 1967, these figures had completely reversed so that three-quarters of Tununirusirmiut were living in the settlement.

-When it came to education, federal authorities believed they should offer training that would give Inuit access to more of the economic opportunities available to all Canadians.35 Implicitly, schooling was also considered an efficient way to assimilate Inuit to the broader Canadian society.
+When it came to education, federal authorities believed they should offer training that would give Inuit access to more of the economic opportunities available to all Canadians.
+Implicitly, schooling was also considered an efficient way to assimilate Inuit to the broader Canadian society.
 A federal day school was established in 1958 in Arctic Bay.
-The teacher, appointed through the government, was also assigned the responsibility of distributing social assistance, a service that had previously been delegated to the HBC.36 In 1962, a new school was constructed.
-At the same time, gallunaat progressively encouraged Tununirusirmiut to send their children to school.
-By 1966, there was a 40% increase in the number of children attending school.37 In response, between 1963 and 1967, the government built another, larger school, three staff houses, a fourteen-bed hostel, and warehouses.38 By 1968, RCMP reported that there were two full-time teachers in the school and one Inuk classroom assistant.
+The teacher, appointed through the Department of Northern Affairs and National Resources (now Aboriginal Affairs and Northern Development Canada, AANDC), was also assigned the responsibility of distributing social assistance, a service that had previously been delegated to the HBC.
+In 1962, a new school was constructed.
+At the same time, Qallunaat progressively encouraged Tununirusirmiut to send their children to school.
+By 1966, there was a 40% increase in the number of children attending.
+In response, between 1963 and 1967, the AANDC built another, larger school, three staff houses, a fourteen-bed hostel, and warehouses.
+By 1968, RCMP reported that there were two full-time teachers in the school and an Inuit classroom assistant.

 The first housing programs were directed at improving the housing conditions of Inuit living in ilagiit nunagivaktangit.
-These permanent, year-round shelters were ill-suited to the north and often had the effect of increasing infectious diseases.39 Four single-room houses for Arctic Bay arrived in 1963, and between 1966 and 1967, eighteen three-bedroom houses were erected.40 However, by this point, the more permanent population at the settlement had reached 159, which meant that many people were living in tents or crowding into the houses of relatives.41
+In 1956, two ilagiit nunagivaktangit, Koogalalek and Avartok, received four one-bedroom houses.
+These permanent, year-round shelters were ill-suited to the North and often had the effect of increasing infectious diseases.
+Four single-room houses for Arctic Bay arrived in 1963, and between 1966 and 1967, eighteen three-bedroom houses were erected.
+However, by this point, the more permanent population at the settlement had reached 159, which meant that many people were living in tents or crowding into the houses of relatives.
 The availability of houses rarely matched the need.
-In an interview, Koonoo Muckpaloo told Rhoda Innuksuk and Susan Cowen, "I know one family of five in Arctic Bay living in a one-room house ...
-There are a lot of families who don't have enough room."42 In addition, there were many issues with the quality of the houses and unexpected increases in rent.
+In an interview, Koonoo Muckpaloo told Rhoda Innuksuk and Susan Cowen, "I know one family of five in Arctic Bay living in a one-room house . . .
+There are a lot of families who don't have enough room."
+In addition, there were many issues with the quality of the houses and unexpected increases in rent.
 Ikey Kugutikakjuk discussed his experience with the QTC: